tsgates/arch-wiki-markdown/wiki/Zsh.md

 Use it for every user using Zsh.

-Now you can safely remove the Zsh package.
+Now the Zsh package can be removed.

-If you did not follow the above, you can still change the default shell back to Bash by editing /etc/passwd as root.
+Alternatively, change the default shell back to Bash by editing /etc/passwd as root.

-Warning: It is strongly recommended to use vipw when editing user information as it prevents badly formatted entries.
+Warning:It is strongly recommended to use vipw when editing user information as it prevents badly formatted entries.

 For example: